Namaeus/Codesign_ReadMe/cd_dispatch.md

 > G - Respond to a notification.

-> Left/Right Arrows - Scrol through the notifications on the small UI.
+> Left/Right Arrows - Scroll through the notifications on the small UI.
 >
 ## Is the resource not working as expected?
 - Firstly always make sure the resource has started correctly.
 Check for obvious error prints.
 Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful`.